 The types of damages plaintiffs may seek vary from state to state.
 In many states, plaintiffs may seek damages for the following:

 - Medical expenses incurred on the deceased person's behalf prior to death

 - Funeral and burial expenses incurred by survivors

 - Loss of support.
-This includes wages and benefits the decedent would have earned
+It includes wages and benefits the decedent would have earned

 - Loss of inheritance